EdwardLeeMacau/computer_architecture/lab2_pipeline_cpu/report.md

 | `0000001` | `000`  | `011` | `0000001000011` |   mul    |            `*`             |
 | `xxxxxxx` | `000`  | `110` | `xxxxxxx000110` |   beq    | Never occurred in stage EX |

 Because the arithmetic operations for module `ALU` are not changed, its design is kept the same as Lab1.
-Then the result of module `ALU`, RS2data, control signal, and RDaddr are sent to `EX/MEM Register`.
+Then the result of module `ALU`, `RS2data`, control signal, and `RDaddr` are sent to `EX/MEM Register`.

 ### 4. Memory